 |d.||Click the boxes at the top and manually enter dates with your keyboard.|

-When you're done selecting dates, click Select Dates in the upper, right-hand corner of the calendar to apply them.
+When you're done selecting dates, click Select Dates in the upper-right of the calendar to apply them.

 See Download Activity for Your Podcast as a Whole